sheepla/fzpac/README.md

 ```

+### Select the Packages with `fzf`

 When `fzf` is started, detailed information about the package will be displayed in the preview pane.

-### Select the packages

 - Press `Ctrl+N` / `Ctrl+P` or `Ctrl+J` / `Ctrl+K` to move focus.
 - You can select multiple items by pressing the `Tab` key.